 This group is intended for those who are writing (or have completed writing) a novel, and are motivated to revise, polish, and edit it prior to submitting it to a publisher or self-publishing it.
+The two charter members have either self-published books that are selling, or worked with a publishing house to produce a finished book.
 This is the perfect group for indie authors who have trouble finding or affording a professional editor, for new authors who need lots of objective feedback to identify structural problems in their work, and for established authors who want their work to be the best it can be before it gets that final editing pass from a pro.

 Members will be expected to work hard on critiquing and editing other peoples' work in exchange for having the same done for their own.
 Meetings occur weekly, so this is a faster-paced group than most others in the area.
 If you're ready to "kill all your darlings," and help others make their work the best it can be, check us out!

-The purpose and focus of the group is always to improve one’s writing and help others do the same.
+3.)
 While some small talk is allowable and even helpful, we may have to rule this out at a future date if we have too many members and too much trouble getting through all the critiques in a timely manner.
-Other off-topic subjects should be avoided.
-Off topic subjects are those which do not relate directly to writing.
-Especially to be avoided are possibly contentious topics such as politics, religion and sex.
+(We do tend to sit and visit after the meetings.)

-Members may submit items for review each week unless we find that we are getting so much material submitted that members are having trouble finishing it all in time for the next meeting Please submit no more than ten pages at a time.
+11.)
+Members may submit items for review each week, unless we find that we are getting so much material submitted that members are having trouble finishing it all in time for the next meeting.
+If that happens, we may have to limit the number of items each week, and draw names via a lottery system.
+(Fortunately, we haven't had to do this yet!)
+Again, please submit no more than ten pages at a time.

-Members who attend but do not critique others’ work while still submitting their own may be asked to leave, if this happens three times, again without extenuating circumstances as determined by the membership at large.
+12.)
+Members who attend but do not critique others’ work while still submitting their own may be asked to leave, if this happens three times without extenuating circumstances as determined by the membership at large.